poseidon-framework/poseidon-framework.github.io/trident.md

 This does not include the package `title`, which can be easily set to be identical to the source with `-n` or `-o` if it is desired.
 The `poseidonVersion` field is also not copied, because `trident` can only ever produce output packages with the latest Poseidon schema version.

+With `-z|--zip` the genotype data output (independent of the selected output mode) can be wrapped in gzipped archives with the additional file extension `.gz`. `trident` can seamlessly interact with genotype data in this format.

 ### Other options

 `forge` has a an optional flag `--intersect`, that defines, if the genotype data from different packages should be merged with a union or an intersect operation.
 See *Treatment of the genotype data while merging* above.